mystsoftware/myst-puppet-module/myst/README.markdown

 Ability to define Fusion Middleware environment templates, from which we can provision new environments on demand.
 Easily automates the build and deployment of FMW solutions, and configurations into development, test, and production environments.

-Oracle products supported by MyST, include:
+Products supported by MyST, include:
 * Oracle JRockit
 * Oracle Java Development Kit (JDK)
 * Oracle Weblogic Server